prancer-io/cloud-validation-framework/docs/docs/configuration/basics.md

     key = value
     key = value

-Look at the next sections to understand what you can put in this file.
+Look at the following sections to understand what you can put in this file.

 ### Reporting folder
-**Prancer** requires you to specify where it should output its output files after running tests.
+**Prancer** requires you to specify a path where output files should be stored after running tests.
 You can use the same directory as your `TESTS`, but it will create a separate structure if you don't.
 Depending on your artifact-building approach, you might want to split them or keep them together.

 ### Collection folder
 **Prancer** requires you to specify where your snapshot configuration files and test files are when using the filesystem storage-based approach.
-This section of the configuration defines where to find those.
+This section of the configuration defines where to find those files.

 ### Snapshot folder
 When you are using Filesystem to store the result of snapshots, **Prancer** creates a folder inside the collection to store the snapshots.